stijn-dejongh/lovecraft_public_domain/raw_converts/gm.md

 of long nights when I had gazed up at the stars of heaven and cursed the gods that my free soul could not traverse the vast abysses which were inaccessible to my body.
-I conjured up ancient blasphemies, and terrible delvings into the papyri of Democritus; but as memories appeared, I shuddered in deeper fear, for I knew that I was alone&mdash;horribly alone.
+I conjured up ancient blasphemies, and terrible delvings into the papyri of Democritus; but as memories appeared, I shuddered in deeper fear, for I knew that I was alone--horribly alone.
 Alone, yet close to sentient impulses of vast, vague kind; which I prayed never to comprehend nor encounter.
 In the voice of the swaying green branches I fancied I could detect a kind of malignant hatred and daemoniac triumph.
 Sometimes they struck me as being in horrible colloquy with ghastly and unthinkable things which the scaly green bodies of the trees half hid; hid from sight but not from consciousness.
 The most oppressive of my sensations was a sinister feeling of alienage.
-Though I saw about me objects which I could name&mdash;trees, grass, sea, and sky; I felt that their relation to me was not the same as that of the trees, grass, sea, and sky I knew in another and dimly remembered life.
+Though I saw about me objects which I could name--trees, grass, sea, and sky; I felt that their relation to me was not the same as that of the trees, grass, sea, and sky I knew in another and dimly remembered life.
 The nature of the difference I could not tell, yet I shook in stark fright as it impressed itself upon me.